box/developer.box.com/content/guides/tooling/sdks/index.md

 these projects to full parity.
 </Message>

-The table lists legacy Box SDKs that you can use when building your applications.
+The table lists Box SDKs that you can use when building your applications.
 For latest API support and features, use the next generation SDKs.